Publish Date: November 16, 2022

 In certain circumstances, you can request a right “to be forgotten” (this is a right to have your information deleted or our use of your data restricted).
 We will honor these requests unless we have to retain this information to comply with a legal obligation or unless we have an overriding interest to retain it.
 Please read Data Retention and Account Changes.

 In certain circumstances, you can exercise the right to data portability (this is a right to obtain a transferable version of your Personal Data to transfer to another provider).
-Please read Granting Permissions for Others to Access Your Health Data – Your Health Data Providers.
+Please read User-Direct Health Data Exchange.

 Also businesses subject to the CCPA that sell the personal information of California residents must disclose additional information about the personal information they’ve sold in the preceding 12 months.